Animal Farming – About Cattle

 - Soy milk is commercially available in most supermarkets.
 Some brands include Silk and Wildwood.

-- Almond milk is also commercially available and can be easily made.
+- Almond and cashew milk are also commercially available and can be easily made.

 - Rice milk and oat milk are other alternatives.